HipGISAXS/HipGISAXS/README.md

                       It contains many subdirectories.

-## TO BUILD THE APPLICATION AND LIBRARY
+## TO BUILD HIPGISAXS BINARY AND LIBRARY
 To build the HipGISAXS application binary and static library, use `scons`.
 Make sure you are passing paths to all the dependencies through `--extrapath=` option of scons:

     $ scons --extrapath=<path1>,<path2>,<etc>